samjyi95/wdi_assessments/project_assessments/project-3-react-assessment.md

 - Two buttons ("<" & ">")
 - A list of posts

-Use the screenshots below as your "wireframes".

-Lastly, the styling does not have to be exact, however, the closer it is to the screenshots, the better!
+> Tip: the styling does not have to be exact, however, get it as close as you can

 ### PROCESS